ARION

 She made it over to the mirror without falling onto her face again, and once she was in front of her reflection, she stood with her feet sturdy and her hands on her hips.
 It was such an odd feeling to be naked again, and to see that person staring back at her.
 Despite the weeks asleep, she had good muscle tone, though she would need to work on her tan again.
 There were no blemishes upon her skin, not a single freckle, and even her ginger hair seemed to have good body, although it was unkempt and in need of a good shampoo and conditioner.
 It had not yet grown out as long as she had normally worn it, but she was not choosy.
 She was just glad to have it again and would let it fill out in its own time.

 It was while she was looking at her abdomen when she noticed something.
 She partially turned back toward the doctor.
-“I’m missing the scar from my appendectomy.”
+“I don’t see the scar from my appendectomy.”

 Kazama looked pleased.
 “I had wondered about that, actually,” he said.
-“What the Sori did was basically a reset back to your original DNA code.
-You probably won’t have any scars you may have once had, and if my hypothesis is correct, you probably even have a healthy appendix inside you now.”
+“What the Sori did was basically reset you back to your original DNA code.
+You probably won’t have any scars you may have once had, and if my hypothesis is correct, you probably even have a healthy appendix inside you now.
+You probably didn’t have the scar under your fur from the other transformation either.”

 Trina made a wow face and then smiled at Jessica.
 “Okay, I think I’m ready for that physical now,” she said, spreading her arms to let them see her in all her naked splendor.
 “I’m just as curious as you all are about the health of my new-old body.”